 The Monette-Horwitz Trust provides annual awards to individuals of diverse cultural backgrounds, genders, and sexual orientations who are, through their work, making significant contributions to eradicating homophobia.
 The Trust acknowledges the accomplishments of organizations and persons working in arenas ranging from academic research and creative expression to activism and community organizing.

 Following Monette's instructions, there are no applications for these awards.
-Recommendations are given by an Advisory Committee to Monette's appointed Trustee, his brother Robert L. Monette.
+Recommendations are given by an Advisory Committee to Monette's appointed Trustee, his sister-in-law Brenda Monette.